 Poseable Miniature Dolls and Figures

-If you need a particular figure for your scene, there are several easy ways to model people or just make heads and hands you can attach to pipe cleaners before you add clothes.
+If you need a particular figure for your scene, there are several easy ways to sculpt dolls and figures or just make heads and hands you can attach to pipe cleaners before you add clothes.
 You can model figures in several scales from polymer clay, air dry clay, or two-part epoxy putty to add to your diorama.
 If you need to make a particular person, Shakespeare or Lincoln, for example, make sure you have a photograph to look at while you work.Continue to 5 of 12 below.

 05 of 12